kifil/GlitchGarden/README.md

 * 3 terrifying enemy types
 * Complete menu system
 * Full soundtrack to set the mood
-* User preference system to your settings
+* User preference system to save your settings

 ###### All assets courtesy of http://www.glitchthegame.com/